 - Create a risk profile for each asset.

 - Assess the risks for all critical assets.

 - Map all the interconnections of critical assets.

 - Develop a mitigation plan with control measures for each risk.

-- Prevent or minimize vulnerabilities.
+- Implement those measures to prevent or minimize vulnerabilities.

 - Monitor risks, threats, and vulnerabilities on an ongoing basis.

 Security risk assessments are an essential component of enterprise risk management.
 They will help your organization establish more effective control measures to prevent cybersecurity threats from coming to fruition.